mmarkdown/mmark/Syntax.md

 If you reference an I-D *without* a sequence number it will create a reference to the *last* I-D in citation index.

-A bibliography section is created by default, but you can suppress it by using the command line flag `-bibliography=false`.
+A bibliography section is created by default (if a `{backmatter}` is given, but you can suppress it by using the command line flag `-bibliography=false`.

 ### XML References